AjayaRamachandran/Soft-Body-Simulation/README.md

 `elasticCoefficient = (distance - restingDistance) * (1 / elasticity)`

 At first glance, this seems complicated, but breaking it down it is simple.
 The `(distance - restingDistance)` is simply a linear function that returns `0` when the `distance` is equal to the `restingDistance`.
 This means that when the object is in a free state (no gravity), any position other than a position where the object is at the `restingDistance` will return some value for the `elasticCoefficient` that will drive the motion of the object to a place where it will be closer to the resting state, and make the `elasticCoefficient` approach `0`.
-This is an exmaple of a negative feedback loop.
+This is an example of a negative feedback loop.

 The `(1 / elasticity)` is a useful tool as it allows you to have full control over how "snappy" the elastic is.
 A lower elasticity will cause the object to very quickly and rigidly return to its resting state, whereas a higher elasticity will cause the object to slowly wobble around toward that state.